-1 All judgements contained in this report are covered by the SOGIS MRA [MRA].
-All judgements contained in this report are covered by the CCRA [CCRA] up to EAL4, i.e. the augmentations ALC_DVS.2 and AVA_VAN.5 are not covered by the CCRA.
+&lt;sup>1 All judgements contained in this report are covered by the SOGIS MRA [MRA].
+All judgements contained in this report are covered by the CCRA [CCRA] up to EAL4, i.e. the augmentation ALC\DVS.2 is not covered by the CCRA.